Did Jesus Laugh?

-Humans were created in God’s image (Genesis 1:26) and because humans have a sense of humor and laugh we know that God does too.
+Humans were created in God’s image (Genesis 1:26) and because humans have a sense of humor and they do laugh, we know that God does too.
 Jesus was human in every way.
-Although the Bible does not mention that Jesus laughed, we know that Jesus experienced happy moments while He was on earth.
+Although the Bible does not mention that Jesus laughed, we know that He experienced happy moments while He was on earth.

 The Bible tells us that, “Jesus rejoiced in spirit” (Luke 10:21).
 And the scriptures add that even before His great trial and crucifixion, Jesus praised God and “sung a hymn” after the Last supper (Matthew 26:30).

 However, Jesus had a very serious mission to accomplish in this world, therefore, He was a man of sorrows (Isaiah 53:3).
 The Bible says that “Jesus wept” (John 11:35) with those who mourned.
 He experienced all that mortal men have experienced whether joy or sadness.

 And at the end of the sin problem, the Bible assures us that “He shall see the labor of His soul, and be satisfied” (Isaiah 53:11).
 Because of His death many would live; because of His sufferings many would find peace and eternal joy (Hebrews 12:2).
 The Savior will be the “heir of all things,” and will gladly share His inheritance with those He has rescued from the hand of the enemy (Hebrews 1:2; Romans 8:17).
 This will bring the ultimate joy to His heart.

 In His service,